gt-28/Python/README.md

 # Python
-All about Python Scripts for CHEF
+All about Lerning Python Scripts